Surrealistic Pillow: Release

 The album was initially released on LP record by RCA Victor in different stereo (LSP-3766), and mono (LPM-3766) editions.
 The stereo mixes include heavier use of reverberation effects than the mono.
 The mono version was deleted in the late 1960s and remained unavailable until 2001.
 The first United Kingdom release replaced some original songs with tracks from the group's first US LP, Jefferson Airplane Takes Off.

 The album was initially slow to take off until the release of "Somebody to Love" in March.
 Heavy radio play took the song into the Billboard top 5, aided by the group's first national TV appearances on The Smothers Brothers Comedy Hour on May 7 and American Bandstand on June 3, the former appearance featuring a facsimile of the group's swirling light show, the first time the average American had seen such effects.
-The album entered the Billboard top 10 in May and peaked at #3 on August 5, with the help of the follow up single "White Rabbit".
+The album entered the Billboard top 10 in May and peaked at number three on August 5, with the help of the follow up single "White Rabbit".

 Jefferson Airplane's fusion of folk rock and psychedelia was original at the time, in line with musical developments pioneered by the Beatles, the Byrds, the Beach Boys, the Mamas & the Papas, Bob Dylan, and the Yardbirds, among other mid-1960s rock bands.
 Surrealistic Pillow was the first blockbuster psychedelic album by a band from San Francisco, announcing to the world the active bohemian scene that had developed there starting with the Beats during the 1950s, extending and changing through the 1960s into the Haight-Ashbury counterculture.
 Subsequent exposure generated by the Airplane and others wrought great changes to the counterculture.
 By 1968, the ensuing national media attention had precipitated a very different San Francisco scene than had existed in 1966.

 In January 2017, "Somebody to Love" received a gold certification from the Recording Industry Association of America, while "White Rabbit" received a platinum certification.